apache/kyuubi/docs/quick_start/quick_start.md

 ## Running Kyuubi

-As mentioned above, for a quick start deployment, then you need to be sure is that your java runtime environment is correct.
+As mentioned above, for a quick start deployment, then only you need to be sure is that the below environments are correct:

-If you use the Spark engine, you need to be sure that `SPARK_HOME` is correct.
+- Java runtime environment
+- `SPARK_HOME` for the Spark engine

-If you use the Flink engine, you need to be sure that `FLINK_HOME` and `kyuubi.engine.type` in `$KYUUBI_HOME/conf/kyuubi-defaults.conf` are correct.
+- `FLINK_HOME` and `kyuubi.engine.type` in `$KYUUBI_HOME/conf/kyuubi-defaults.conf` for the Flink engine.

 ### Setup JAVA